 how information will be shared both internally and externally among collaborating providers; and

-the nature of the relationship that exists between providers when direct services are provided through contract or other agreement between separate legal entities.ICHH 3.03
+the nature of the relationship that exists between providers when direct services are provided through contract or other agreement between separate legal entities.

+CCBHC Interpretation: CCBHCs should consider any designated collaborating organizations (DCOs) providing CCBHC core services on their behalf when responding to this standard.

+IC 3.03

 The organization uses health information technologies to:

+capture physical health, behavioral health, and social support information;

-link services including shared access to the person's health information;
+link services including shared access to the person's health information and effective communication across disciplines, systems, and services;

-organize, track, and analyze critical program information including referrals and needed follow-up; and
+organize, track, and analyze critical program information or data including referrals and needed follow-up, engagement or participation in services, and progress in treatment; and

-satisfy applicable reporting requirements.
-4: Assessment
+satisfy applicable reporting requirements; and

-The person and his or her family participate in a comprehensive, strengths-based, individualized assessment to identify service needs and goals.
+support billing and other administrative functions.

+IC 4: Intake and Assessment

+The organization ensures that individuals and families receive prompt and responsive access to appropriate services and supports.

+NA The organization’s only Integrated Care (IC) program is a Certified Community Behavioral Health Clinic (CCBHC), which is also assigned Mental Health and/or Substance Use Services (MHSU).